gursimranjits/Image_Classifier/README.md

 i) train.py
 ii) predict.py

-Before developing the above command-line applications, the training implementation was tested on Jupyter notebook, the output of which can be accessed at 'Image Classifier Project.html'
+Before developing the above command-line applications, the training & prediction implementation was tested on Jupyter notebook, the output of which can be accessed at 'Image Classifier Project.html'

 The details of train & predict programs are described below.